Approach

 Prototype

-I use invision as a primary tool for creating a click-through prototype.
-Often, I communicate designs to developers by User Stories and creating invision inspect for design specifications which simplifies the design-to-development process by allowing your team to access measurements, colors, and assets for prototypes.
-The click-through prototype plays a critical role during user testing to validate the design and flows.
+I use Figma as the primary tool for crafting click-through prototypes.
+Frequently, I communicate designs to developers through User Stories and using Dev mode in Figma for design specifications.
+This streamlines the design-to-development process by enabling the team to access measurements, colors, and assets for prototypes.
+The click-through prototype plays a crucial role during user testing to validate the design and flows.

 Implement

-Once a concept is finalized and approved by all the stakeholders, tested, and updated based on user testing I proceed into the design implementation phase.
-This phase is a significant percentage of the overall design cycle.
-It is critical to handle this phase as efficiently as possible.
-The decisions before and during the design implementation phase can have a dramatic impact on the implemented design and project schedule hence the close collaboration with the development team, providing design specifications with great details and UI testing are the key activities in this phase.
+After finalizing and gaining approval for a concept from all stakeholders, testing it, and making updates based on user testing, I move on to the design implementation phase.
+This phase constitutes a substantial portion of the overall design cycle, and it is crucial to manage it efficiently.
+The decisions made both before and during the design implementation phase can significantly influence the implemented design and project schedule.
+Therefore, close collaboration with the development team, providing detailed design specifications, and conducting UI testing are key activities in this phase.

 Design specifications are one of the key documents when it comes to design handoff to the engineering team.